-Twenty of the nation’s top trial advocacy programs journey to Washington for the competition, which is judged by legal professionals from the greater D.C.
+Eighteen of the nation’s top trial advocacy programs journey to Washington for the competition, which is judged by legal professionals from the greater D.C.
 Area.
-The competition is held in both the H. Carl Moultrie D.C.
-Superior Court and the E. Barrrett Prettyman Federal Courthouse, located in the heart of Washington, D.C.
+The competition is held in the H. Carl Moultrie D.C.
+Superior Courthouse, located in the heart of Washington, D.C.

 Date and Time

-Typically, the invitational takes place in mid-November.
+The 2016 competition will take place November 11-13.
 The first round is held on Friday evening, with two additional rounds on Saturday, and semi-final and final rounds on Sunday.
-The deadline to apply is in early August.
-Invitations are finalized shortly after the application period closes, and the competition problem will be released approximately two months before the competition.
+The deadline to apply has already passed and the application process is now closed.
+Invitations are finalized shortly after the application period closes, and the competition problem will be released on October 1st.